The graph of implicit edge dependencies for indecomposability and beyond

+In subsequent papers, the tools developed here have been applied in the proof that all $0/1$-polytopes that are not a Cartesian product are indecomposable in \cite{HigashitaniPadrolSanyal}, and to compute the dimension of the deformation cones of Platonic, Archimedean, and Johnson solids~\cite{Poullot-JohnsonSolids}.

-\Cref{sec:newrays} is devoted to our key application: producing new rays of the submodular cone.
+We now turn to applications of these results to concrete families of polytopes. \Cref{sec:newrays} is devoted to one key application: producing new rays of the submodular cone.
 The {$n$-dimensional} \defn{permutahedron}~$\permuto$ is the convex hull of the $n!$ permutations of the vector $(1, 2, \dots, n)\in \R^n$.
 A \defn{deformed permutahedron} (\aka \defn{generalized permutahedron}) is a deformation of~$\permuto$.
 Originally introduced by Edmonds in 1970 under the name of \defn{polymatroids} in linear optimization~\cite{Edmonds}, they have been popularized by Postnikov~\cite{Postnikov2009} within the algebraic combinatorics community.
 Nowadays, they are one of the most studied families of polytopes, in areas such as algebraic combinatorics, statistics, optimization, and game theory.
 The deformation cone of the $\permuto$ is parametrized by the cone of \defn{submodular functions} (\ie set function $f : 2^{[n]} \to \R$ satisfying $f(A) + f(B) \geq f(A\cup B) + f(A\cap B)$ for all subsets $A, B \subseteq[n]$).
 Edmonds ended his seminal paper~\cite{Edmonds} by observing the difficulty of characterizing its extreme rays (\ie indecomposable deformed permutahedra).
 This has been studied from several disciplines \cite{Shapley:1971,RosenmullerWeidner,Nguyen1986-SemimodularFunctions,GirlichHodingSchneidereitZaporozhets:1995,Kashiwabara:2000,studeny2000extreme,StudenyKroupa2016,studeny2016basicfactsconcerningsupermodular,GrabischKroupa:2019,HaimanYao:2023,LohoPadrolPoullot2025RaysSubmodularCone}, but the question is still wide open.
-Even though counting all the rays has been deemed ``impossible'' \cite{CsirmazCsirmaz-AttemptingTheImpossible}, there is also a need of explicit examples.
+Although counting all the rays has been deemed ``impossible'' \cite{CsirmazCsirmaz-AttemptingTheImpossible}, there remains a strong need for explicit and structurally distinct examples.
 An infinite super-exponential family of rays is given by matroid polytopes of connected matroids~\cite[Section 10]{Nguyen1986-SemimodularFunctions} (see also~\cite[Section~7.2]{StudenyKroupa2016} and \Cref{sec:matroidpolytopes}), which until recently gave the best lower bound on the number of rays of the submodular cone.